 In addition to wine, they produce a very limited production olive oil from the 100+ trees on site.
 There is even a waiting list for this olive oil.
 For more information and to join their mailing list, visit: www.constantwine.com

 Overview, from the Wine Insiders:

-Contrary to what Fred says in the video above, this is not the highest nor is it the oldest vineyard in the Napa Valley.
+Note that this is not the highest vineyard property nor the oldest vineyard in the Napa Valley.